 Sheetrock installation is a specialized skill.
 Each sheet of drywall weighs between 50-120 pounds, and without proper training, accidents are common.
 Employers should teach every worker the appropriate techniques and safety protocols.

 While training does reduce the risk of work-related injuries, it won’t stop them all.
 Even the most experienced drywall contractors can become the victim of an on-the-job accident.
-The only way to fully protect your employees is with workers’ compensation insurance.
+The only way to fully protect your employees is with Drywall Installer Workers Compensation.

-Drywall companies shouldn’t send employees into the field without adequate insurance coverage.
+Drywall Installer Workers Compensation companies shouldn’t send employees into the field without adequate insurance coverage.
 Insurance not only protects your workers, but it also prevents your business from dealing with costly medical bills.
 Having coverage is a win-win for everyone—and in most cases, it’s also the law.

-There are two types of insurance you should buy for your drywall company: general liability and workers’ compensation.
+There are two types of insurance you should buy for your Drywall Installer Workers Compensation company: general liability and workers’ compensation.

 Here are the benefits of both:

-This type of insurance is usually more expensive.
-Your premiums depend on the number of employees you have and your claims history.
+This sort of protections is ordinarily more costly.
+Your premiums depend on the number of workers you have got and your claims history.

 Professional insurance covers all of your regular employees.
-It doesn’t matter if your workers are full-time, part-time, salaried, or hourly—they will receive the same benefits.
-As long as you pay your premiums on time, you should remain in good standing with your insurance provider.
+It doesn’t matter in case your laborers are full-time, part-time, salaried, or hourly—they will get the same benefits.
+As long as you pay your premiums on time, you ought to stay in great standing together with your protections supplier.

-Drywall business owners should also consider buying other types of insurance.
+Drywall Installer Workers Compensation business owners should also consider buying other types of insurance.
 If you have a company vehicle, for example, you’ll need commercial auto insurance.

 Commercial property insurance is also a good idea to protect your company’s assets.
 This type of policy covers a variety of incidents, including theft, fire, vandalism, and acts of nature.

-Workers’ compensation is a much-needed safety net in the drywall industry.
+Workers’ compensation is a much-needed safety net in the Drywall Installer Workers Compensation industry.
 If someone gets hurt on-the-job, the policy immediately kicks into action.
 Insurance should pay for any medical bills or lost wages related to the injury.
 It will also cover short- and long-term disability, rehabilitation services, or funeral expenses.
 Without workers’ comp, your company would foot the bill.

-Coverage for drywall installers doesn’t come cheap.
+Coverage for Drywall Installer Workers Compensation doesn’t come cheap.
 Any type of physical labor increases the odds of getting hurt.
 For this reason, premiums are often pricier than in other fields.

 The National Council on Compensation Insurance (NCCI) has pricing guidelines for insurance companies.